TosbackCgusBridge-Bot/CGUs-versions/Paidcontent/Privacy Policy.md

 If you choose to use any third party website or service that is integrated with Gigaom, including a third party social networking or blogging site, such as LinkedIn, Facebook, Twitter or WordPress (“Third Party Websites”)—or if you use any Gigaom application provided through any Third Party Website—we may receive Information, including Personally Identifying Information, from such Third Party Websites, including, but not limited to:

-*   Name
+*   •Name
-*   Nickname or Username
+*   •Nickname or Username
-*   Photo or Graphic Avatar
+*   •Photo or Graphic Avatar
-*   Unique Third Party Website Identifier (e.g., Facebook User ID)
+*   •Unique Third Party Website Identifier (e.g., Facebook User ID)
-*   Biographical or Demographic Information (e.g. professional title, gender, college attended, etc.)
+*   •Biographical or Demographic Information (e.g. professional title, gender, college attended, etc.)
-*   Likes and Interests
+*   •Likes and Interests
-*   Contacts/Friends/Associations
+*   •Contacts/Friends/Associations
-*   Any Information That Is Publicly Available on Third Party Websites
+*   •Any Information That Is Publicly Available on Third Party Websites

 For example, Gigaom may offer the ability to use certain Third Party Websites to facilitate your registration on Gigaom.
 We may also use information about your profile and connections on Third Party Websites to allow you to share or connect with your friends and contacts on Gigaom or to personalize your experience.
 In addition, Gigaom offers “plug ins” and “widgets” from various Third Party Websites that allow you to share Gigaom content off of our service, as discussed in “Disclosure of Information to Third Parties”.